Understanding the Public Lands Rule

 Elevating conservation to an equal level with other uses does not restrict public access to public lands.
 The Public Lands Rule ensures that recreation areas remain open to the public.
 By offering a way to preserve and restore our public lands, it supports wildlife and traditional activities such as hunting, fishing and other recreational activities.

-Despite all the benefits for communities and for the health of our public lands and waters, the final Public Lands rule faces several threats in courts —lawsuits have been filed by five states—and at Congress with the Congressional Review Act to repeal the rule.
+Despite all the benefits for communities and for the health of our public lands and waters, the final Public Lands rule faces several threats in courts —lawsuits have been filed by five states.

 According to the 2024 Conservation in the West poll, Seven-in-ten (70%) Western voters would prefer that their Member of Congress conserve public lands, rather than encouraging energy development on public lands—the largest majority support for conservation we have recorded.
 With such broad and diverse support, communities must come together and ensure that their representatives in Washington, D.C., listen to what this rule means to them and support its implementation and durability for the future.